SEO isn’t simple, easy, or quick.

 Navigational queries don’t present much of a challenge.
 Generally, if people are already searching for your brand, you won’t have to build the content in a specific way to meet their needs for that search.

-Transactional and informational searches are a bit different, so let’s look at some best practices in organizing quality content for both of these types of searches.
+Transactional and informational searches are a bit different, so let’s look at some best practices in organising quality content for both of these types of searches.
 For these examples, we’ll imagine that we’re working with a local plumber’s website.

 Writing Content for Informational Keywords